-- ALL A. Attendance at the pre-game conference at least 1 1⁄2 hour before game is mandatory for varsity games.
-Only an emergency and notice to the Referee may excuse absence. - H B. In the absence of the R, you are responsible to ensure that a pre-game conference is conducted in accordance with the pre-game conference guide in this manual. - U C. If not provided, arrange dependable transportation to and from the stadium. - D. Make certain you have correct time.
+- ALL A. Attendance at the pre-game conference at least one and a half (1.5) hours before scheduled game time is mandatory for varsity games.
+Only an emergency and notice to the Referee may excuse an absence. - H B. In the absence of the R, you are responsible to ensure that a pre-game conference is conducted.
+A pre-game conference guide is provided in this manual as a tool to help prepare for and deliver a pre-game conference. - U C. If not provided, arrange dependable transportation to and from the stadium. - B D. Make certain you have correct time.
 Other officials will check their watches with yours.
-Confirm starting time with home management and arrange for punctual arrival of officials on field. - E. Playing time shall be kept with a game clock which may be either a stop watch, operated by the L or a field clock, operated under the direction of the L. - F. If delivered to the dressing room, take over game balls from R. Take to field just before game time.
-Have stopwatch or watches ready if necessary. - R G. Ensure that you have an accurate timing device for timing the 25 second count. - H. Conduct a thorough meeting using a pre-game conference guide.
+Playing time shall be kept with a game clock which may be either a stopwatch, operated by B or a field clock, operated under the B's direction.
+If they have been delivered to the locker room, take over game balls from R; and take them to field just before game time.
+Have stopwatch or watches ready if necessary.
+Ensure that you have an accurate timing device for timing the 25/40- second count. - R E. Conduct a thorough meeting outlining individual and crew duties, (A pre-game conference guide is included at the end of this manual as a tool to help prepare for and deliver a pre-game conference.)
 The purpose of a pre-game conference is to prepare the crew mentally.
 It is important to solidify the thinking of officials in regard to procedures, rules and interpretations and enforcement.
 Referees will vary their approach to a pre-game conference, but the value of organizing and unifying the techniques to be employed in a game cannot be overemphasized.
-No unauthorized visitors shall be allowed in this important session. - L I. Instruct clock operator.
-(See Section 7) - R, U J. Visit each dressing team one hour and fifteen minutes before kickoff.
+No unauthorized visitors shall be allowed in the area during this important session. - B F. Instruct clock operators.
+(See Section 7) - R, U G. Visit each team one hour and fifteen minutes before kickoff.
 U inspects player equipment, braces, bandages, tape, etc. U should record numbers of players with illegal equipment and recheck when players come onto the field.
 R checks official time and confirms starting time with each head coach or designated representative.
-Remind head coach of equipment rule requirements and his certification that all players are equipped according to rule, and review any unusual game situations, extensions of half-time, etc. Additionally, the R may ask each Coach for insights on: scrimmage play formations, free kick formations, return formations, etc. Note: If coaches or teams are unavailable at 1:15:00, conduct above conference a minimum of 45 minutes prior to kickoff. - ALL K. Leave the stadium dressing room together at least 20 minutes before game time.
+Remind head coach of equipment rule requirements and his certification that all players are equipped according to rule, and review any unusual game situations, extensions of half-time, etc. Additionally, the R may ask each Coach for insights on: scrimmage play formations, free kick formations, return formations, etc.

+Note: If coaches or teams are unavailable at 1:15, conduct above conference a minimum of 45 minutes prior to kickoff.

+ALL H. Leave the dressing room together at least 20 minutes prior to kickoff.